 Justworks PEO Features

 - Payroll processing: Like TriNet and its other competitors, Justworks pays employees by direct deposit or paper checks.
-However, you need to distribute paper checks yourself.
-(ADP, by contrast, charges you but will send them individually.)
-Justworks only pays hourly and nonexempt salaried employees on a biweekly or weekly basis, with pay periods running from Sunday to Saturday.
-Others on our list have similar schedules.
+However, you need to distribute paper checks yourself (ADP, by contrast, charges you but will send them individually).
+Justworks only pays hourly and nonexempt salaried employees on a biweekly or weekly basis, with pay periods running from Sunday to Saturday—others on our list have similar schedules.
 If you need custom pay periods, consider Rippling.
 Salaried-exempt employees are paid on the first and 15th, although you have the option to move them to a biweekly schedule.
 It offers options for off-cycle payments and prorating paychecks.

 - Compliance: Compliances are a big reason for hiring a PEO.
 Justworks, like the others on our list, helps you stay compliant by offering workers’ compensation, keeping track of changes in federal and state regulations, and handling new hire reporting.
 However, it stands apart in that it provides, free of charge, basic required training like sexual harassment prevention training.
 Most offer similar training but as part of their talent management tools, which cost extra.

 - Benefits: Like TriNet and all the alternatives on our list, Justworks offers medical, dental, vision, HSA, FSA, accidental death and disability, and life insurance.
 Justworks manages its own 401(k) program, while most of the others outsource.
 However, if you already have your benefits providers and are not interested in changing, then Rippling might be a better choice, as it integrates with just about anyone.